ga4gh/product-process/product-process.md

 **_Navigation summary: When a product group (also known as a Work Stream subgroup) identifies a necessary update to an existing product, they can take one of three paths.
 “Urgent fix” leads to a patch release.
 “Continued development” leads to a minor version release.
 “Scope or breaking change” leads to a major version release (which requires a return to [point 6](https://www.ga4gh.org/our-products/development-and-approval-process/#point6)).
 The group works with the same Product Review Committee to validate the choice of path and provide review and approval._**

-23. When a product group/subgroup supports an update to an existing product, the group should take a decision as to what type of change is being considered.
+23. <a name="#pointtwentythree">When a product group/subgroup supports an update to an existing product, the group should take a decision as to what type of change is being considered.</a>

     23.1 Urgent fix: these should be relatively rare but could include bug fixes and time-sensitive changes.
 Examples could include small but significant errors in recently approved documentation, including items that are technically breaking changes.
 Such changes would be “in the spirit of” previously approved work and would not alter the scope of the product.
 Such changes would be justified by it being in the best interests of the community for such bugs to be remedied swiftly.
 Urgent fixes would result in a patch release.